cubazis/inno_ansic_spring/README.md

 This project has [wiki](https://github.com/cubazis/inno_ansic_spring/wiki).
 As the course develops, useful pages will be generated there, which may be useful to you.

+The first thing you need to do is read the recommendations for using the IDE, the compiler and other build tools.
+This information you can get on the wiki [Toolkit](https://github.com/cubazis/inno_ansic_spring/wiki/Toolkit) page.
-In particular, the wiki will help you make your first CORRECT steps in learning the C language and [additional tools](https://github.com/cubazis/inno_ansic_spring/wiki/Toolkit) that make life easier.
+It will help you make your first CORRECT steps in learning the C language and that make life easier.

+Further please read the policy of handing over laboratory works and homeworks.
+You will receive this information on the [Workload](https://github.com/cubazis/inno_ansic_spring/wiki/Workload) wiki page.

+Since we use github as part of the course, please read the [C on Git (HowTo)](https://github.com/cubazis/inno_ansic_spring/wiki/C-on-Git-(HowTo)) page.
+This page provides a minimal step-by-step deployment plan from the project to github.

 Links to the course materials will appear in [README](https://github.com/cubazis/inno_ansic_spring/blob/master/README.md), so please check the current changes in this file.